 The de facto leader of the French Resistance, General de Gaulle was hailed as a hero after D-Day.
 Riding on Allied tanks, he was at the liberation of Paris in 1944 after a long and disastrous war suffered by the French.

 He would go on to become President, on two different occasions.
 At last count, Charles de Gaulle has over 3900 streets and monuments named after him in France.
+You can read more about the history of Paris here.

 11. Louis Pasteur (1822 – 1895)